 Additionally, the Office is responsible for reporting, collecting, and submitting dead birds to the State for WNV testing.
 If you would like to voice concerns about dead birds or West Nile Virus, please contact the County Planning & Community Development Office.
 PADEP this year is limiting testing to crows, blue jays, hawks, and owls.
 PADEP typically begins accepting dead birds for testing on the 1st of May each year.

 The state funding of the County WNV program requires the program to focus on finding and treating WNV mosquitoes, and not function as a general nuisance mosquito spray program.
-However, if mosquito numbers are found to be unacceptably high, even of a non-WNV species, program administrators are prepared to provide adult mosquito spraying at no cost.
+However, if mosquito numbers are found to be unacceptably high, even of a

 Centre County WNV Program Coordinator